LithinkUY/lsprint/README.md

 This repo auto-deploys to GitHub Pages on each push to `master` using the workflow in `.github/workflows/deploy.yml`.
 The Vite base path is configured to `/lsprint/` for Pages.

 If needed, trigger a manual deploy from the Actions tab: "Deploy to GitHub Pages" → Run workflow.

+### Custom domain (optional)

+To use a custom domain (e.g., `tudominio.com`):

+- Set a repo Variable (Settings → Secrets and variables → Variables) named `CUSTOM_DOMAIN` with your domain name.
+The workflow will generate `dist/CNAME` automatically.
+Alternatively, you can add a `CNAME` file in the repo root.
+- DNS: create a CNAME record pointing your subdomain (e.g. `www`) to `lithinkuy.github.io`.
+For apex domains, use ALIAS/ANAME if your DNS supports it, or A records to GitHub Pages IPs (see GitHub docs).
+- After DNS propagates and a new deploy runs, GitHub Pages will issue HTTPS automatically.